Chartability/POUR-CAF/README.md

 Use of space inappropriately handles extreme difference or similarity in the data.
 Both extreme statistical differences and similarities can produce unreadable DXs.
 If DX elements are squished into margins due to outliers or together by too much similarity, this fails.
 DX must automatically handle these issues or else it must be made clear to the user through annotations what is happening.
 If data is dynamic or producing automatic annotations is not possible, then DX must provide a way for the user to sort, divide, or filter the DX space on their own.

+_This heuristic is based on community practices_.

 __Good example__: [https://towardsdatascience.com/data-visualisation-principles-part-1-white-space-text-and-colour-13f520f90ce9](https://towardsdatascience.com/data-visualisation-principles-part-1-white-space-text-and-colour-13f520f90ce9)

-_This heuristic is based on knowledge from community practices_.

 <details><summary><i>Notes (select to expand)</i></summary><p>Real data is often horrible.
 In analytical environments, especially those where a chart format is chosen and expected to display data that is the result of a user's interaction with parameters and filters, this problem becomes common.
 Charts must be adaptive and flexible to the extrema in the data (grow or change to fit new parameters) but also should recognize when parameters result in data that completes for the same space (mentioned in another heuristic).
 If two lines are so close together that it is almost impossible to see the difference between them, a new chart type might need to be chosen or some filtering should take place instead.</p></details>